stylehatch/bryant/readme.markdown

 For custom CSS, there is an included override.css file for that purpose.

 ## Adding Posts
 There are currently 5 supported post types in this theme.
-These are defined in the posts YAML front matter using the variable `type: `
+These are defined in the posts YAML front-matter using the variable `type: `

 These types affect how the post is rendered.
-Some post types have extra post specific front matter like `photo_url` or `link`.
+Some post types have extra post specific front-matter like `photo_url` or `link`.
 You can see how they work in the example posts for each type.

 #### Text
-Example YAML front matter for this post type:
+Example YAML front-matter for this post type:
 {% highlight yaml %}
 ---
 layout: post